 Engagement, of course, includes any click.
 It includes stories (comments, likes and shares) but it also includes clicks that don’t result in stories.

 With Conversion Specs, you can manually change how your ad is optimized.
-You can then have Facebook optimize for link clicks, photo views, video plays or some other type of action.
+You can then have Facebook optimize for The link click metric measures all clicks on links that drive users to properties on and off of Facebook., photo views, video plays or some other type of action.

 6. Custom Audiences